< Explore all opportunities

 • Equips students with the knowledge, skills, and dispositions to be successful STEM scholars.

-PART 1: Part one of the SAMS program will occur prior to the start of the residential program.
-This will be a virtual jumpstart for participants, focusing on some skill-building that will be needed for the in-person program.
-During this time the program will be connecting virtually for portions of these days, but students will not be needed for full days.
+PART 1: Part one of the SAMS program occurs prior to the start of the residential program.
+This is a required virtual Jumpstart for participants, focusing on skill-building that is needed for the in-person program.
+We will be connecting virtually for portions of both June 15 & June 16, 2026, however students will not be needed for full days.

-PART 2: Part two of the SAMS program will be a 6 week, in-person Pre-College program.
+PART 2: Part two of the SAMS program is a 6-week, in-person, Pre-College program.
 SAMS Scholars will be in courses and meetings for full days during the time they are here.
-The academic portion of the program will conclude with the symposium on the final Friday of the program.
+The academic portion of the program will conclude with the research symposium on the final Friday of the program.
+Scholars are responsible for their travel to and from Pittsburgh.

 Location(s)